Memory Foam Mattresses Guide

 There are also aeration layers, such as castellated foams, that are put into mattresses which have benefits and drawback as well.
 Due to the fact that castellations can change the feel and firmness of the foams, we don’t currently use or manufacture with these methods.
 We believe with the newer hybrid Foams and latex this is unnecessary.

 Is memory foam safe?

 There are a number of sites warning of memory foam and health risks with certain chemicals used in their manufacture.
 With most man-made materials there are a number of synthetic materials many of which will be present in your home and as always we want to provide you with the facts to make an informed decision.
 It is true however that memory foam probably has the highest percentage of chemicals contained within it compared to other mattress materials.
 It really is a cocktail of synthetic elements used to make it both soft and slow to mould.

 There are some other chemicals which are subject to debate about the safety and volatility of them being present in a mattress.

 - Methyl chloroform

-For a further review of memory foams structure here is a link to one example of a data sheet for the more scientific of our viewers!
+For a further review of memory foams structure here is one example of a data sheet for the more scientific of our viewers!